pakogn/laravel-vuex-question/readme.md

 ```javascript
 return store.state.counter
 ```
-but when using bublé you have to use the 'default' propertie to use the store, like this:
+but when using bublé you have to use the 'default' property to use the store, like this:
 ```javascript
 return store.default.state.counter
 ```